canro91/GitDemo/README.md

+# Git

 This is a demo of Git basic concepts

+Git is awesome.
+The Best.
 For example, this is a branch